andrewrk/node-yawl/README.md

 ## Roadmap

- * Get rid of sendBinaryStream and sendTextStream in favor of sendStream
  * Auto buffer message but also ability to treat all messages as streams
    - 'textMessage' (string)
    - 'binaryMessage' (buffer)